Mqtth3w/Forwarder-Telegram-bot/README.md

 - Send `/help` to see what the bot do: "This bot forward all messages you send to &lt;your nick&gt;.
 Through this bot, &lt;your nick&gt; can reply you.".
 ### DESTINATION
 - Start the bot.
 - To reply do reply at the message with the ID of the sender.
+You can reply with text, photo, video, audio, voice, animation, sticker, document and location.
 - `/block <Sender ID>` block the sender. <!-- &lt;replace with senderID&gt; -->
 - `/unblock <Sender ID>` unblock the sender.
 - `/suspend <Optionally insert here a custom sentence>` suspend the service.
 Means that when a user uses the bot, they will receive a message: "Sorry, the service is temporarily suspended. [+custom sentence]".
 So the DESTINATION will not be informed.
 Example: `/suspend I'm in vacation` then the user will recive "Sorry, the service is temporarily suspended.
 I'm in vacation".
 You can also use the suspend command to change the custom sentence, sending it again with a new sentence.